Eisenhower Memorial Bore

 The name reflected the President's connections to Colorado.
-Mamie Eisenhower, the President's wife, was born and raised in Denver.
+Mamie Eisenhower, the President's wife, grew up in Denver.
 In fact, the Eisenhowers were married in the gladioli-filled music room of the Douds' Denver house on July 1, 1916, and were frequent visitors to the State while he was President.

 Governor Love signed a design contract for the 1.6-mile tunnel on February 23, 1966, with Federal Highway Administrator Rex Whitton and Chief Engineer Frank Turner among those in attendance.
 The signing took place at the Denver Hilton Hotel, site of the American Road Builders Association convention that year.

 Everyone anticipated engineering challenges.
 But no one expected the tunnel project to be a flashpoint in the women's liberation movement.

 The story began in November 1970 when Miss Janet Bonnema contacted the Colorado Highway Department about several job openings.
 She met the qualifications (e.g., applicants had to be under the age of 68) and passed the required tests.
 She then received a letter from the Department advising that "Mr." Janet P. Bonnema would be employed at the Straight Creek Tunnel if "he" wanted the job.